Frisket

 An 18th-century printing shop showing the parts of a hand press when they are opened out.
-The frisket is the right-most portion of the press, with four openings for the pages to be printed.
-The middle, with the printed sheet on it, is the tympan, and at left, the bed which holds the type being inked.
+The frisket is the left-most portion of the press, with four openings for the pages to be printed.
+The middle, with the printed sheet on it, is the tympan, and at right, the bed which holds the type being inked.

 A frisket is any material that protects areas of a work from unintended change.

 Letterpress

 On a sheet-fed letterpress printing machine, a frisket is a sheet of oiled paper that covers the space between the type or cuts (illustrations) and the edge of the paper that is to be printed.
 When the press operator uses a brayer to coat the surface of the type with ink, the ink brayer will often coat the furniture and slugs (wood and metal spacers) between the columns and around the type.
 To keep this ink from touching the target sheet, the frisket covers the area that is not desired to print.
 The frisket is set in a frame, often hinged to the tympan that holds the paper in place.

 A new frisket has to be cut for each different page or form; a well-made frisket lasts for hundreds or thousands of impressions.